 From world-famous cities and isolated villages to vibrant beaches and spectacular National Parks, Portugal offers a vast array of visitor attractions and services.
 It occupies the wedge of ibéria with the Borders of Spain as well as the magnificent coastline with the Atlantic and Portugals location at this sunny corner of West-Europe lends it an exclusive appeal.
 The southern parts of the island are still popular vacation destinations with glorious sandy beaches and golf courses.

 Lisbon – the Capital city

 The main port in Portugal is the Port of Lisbon, located where the River Tagus and the Atlantic Ocean meet.
 It was a global maritime power during the 15th and 16th centuries.
 There are five major ports in Portugal, including Aveiro, the seaport of Douro, Leixões in the north, Lisbon, Setúbal, and Sines in the south.
 On a cruise, your ship will dock in Leixões Port, located in the Matosinhos District.

-The Port of Setúbal has been recognized as an ‘EcoPort’ by the European Sea Ports Organisation, recognizing the excellent environmental quality of the port.
-Portugal’s top 5 commodity exports are petroleum, tobacco, olive oil, copper ore, and pig meat.
-Importable items of the nation are machinery and transport commodities, chemicals, textiles, and agricultural products.
+The Port of Setúbal has earned the prestigious designation of an ‘EcoPort’ from the European Sea Ports Organisation, a testament to its exceptional environmental standards.
+Portugal’s primary commodity exports encompass petroleum, tobacco, olive oil, copper ore, and pig meat.
+On the import side, the nation brings in machinery and transport commodities, chemicals, textiles, and agricultural products.

 Lisbon city center is so full of history; it truly is one of Portugal’s best places to visit.
 Many independent restaurants and cafes line the streets, and you won’t be able to resist the sweet treats!
 Lisbon truly is one of the best places in Portugal.
 Read on for more places to visit in Portugal.

 Natas (the most amazing custard tarts!)